 All Amateur Radio bands may be used for contacts with the exception of the 60M band.
 Obviously, single band awards are limited to the band in question.

 Many politicians often ask, what do we do about Washington, DC?
 That complicated question has a simple answer in this case.
 Simply count DC as part of Maryland for the purposes of this award.

 All contacts for any given award must be made from locations within 50 miles of each other.

 Applying for the award is easy, particularly if you do so via the Logbook of the World (LoTW).
 The ARRL’s electronic QSLing system can keep track of your valid contacts for a given WAS flavor and then applying for a certificate or endorsement sticker is simply a matter of pressing a few buttons.
-In such cases no physical QSL cards need be sent for checking.
+In such cases you need not send physical QSL cards for checking.

 The physical award ships in a sturdy cardboard tube.
 The handsome, colorful certificate fits in any standard 11×14 frame.
 Though there are no marked spaces for endorsement stickers but there is ample room in the margins to affix them.

 The total cost of the award varies depending upon whether you apply for the award via LoTW, use mailed in paper QSL cards or apply for more than one award version at the same time.
 Check out the official page for the details but as of 2020 it generally boils down to $17.00 for the mailed certificate.
 Endorsement stickers cost $2.00.
 Applying via LoTW incurs a $5.00 fee but return shipping for physical QSL cards starts at $9.00.
 So LoTW is still clearly the best way to apply.

 WAS is the ARRL’s most popular award, even more so than the older, more venerable DX Century Club (DXCC).
 The reason is because it’s easier for stations of modest means to achieve.
 Given some time and patience, even a simple home station with a wire dipole can work all 50 states.
 Modern digital modes like FT8 help make the task even easier.